Turnitin assignments and Similarity Reports

 Recommended Plagiarism Review settings

-- Store submissions in: Standard paper repository - to ensure these files are recorded and compared to future submissions.
+1. Store submissions in: Standard paper repository - to ensure these files are recorded in the Turnitin database and compared to future submissions.

-- Important: Choose the appropriate setting in the dropdown for Show report to students as needed for this assignment.
+1. Important: Choose the appropriate setting to control when or if students will see their Similarity Report in the dropdown for Show report to students.
 This will vary depending on your subject or Faculty requirements.

 Access the Similarity Report